Rapidfacture/rf-api/README.md

 API.post('funcName', function(req, res) {
     // code to process the request here
 });
 ```

+## Technical notes
+* we always use "post" in the background, as we can send everything with it without size limit
+* there are no url parameters used; the correspondig `http Factory` transfers a json objects to the API methods; this obj  includes everything, we avoid issues with GET method
+* in case a GET method is technically required e.g. download a file use "realGet" in API settings
+* To avoid collision in namespace between get and post methods name the call on http layer will be completed internally with 'post-' or 'get-'
+* name your request properly

 ## req
 convert obj structure of original express request